machinekoder/wn_smart_reader/README.md

 First modify the config.py for your needs, particularly check the serial device file and fill in the MQTT credentials, as well as your AES key from Wiener Netze.

 Use the `ls /dev/serial-by-id/` to find the correct device file.
+You may need to add your user to the `dialout` group to run this application as non-root user, e.g. by `sudo adduser loxberry dialout`.

 `nano config.py`